 One destination for the majority of communications

 While the cloud has become the great repository in the sky, it’s as pervasive as the internet itself, so users need to merge their most essential services into a centralized location to work efficiently.
 Email and phone systems are two of the largest communication services, so bringing them together streamlines how businesses interact.
-Microsoft Office 365 serves as an excellent hub of connectivity.
+Microsoft 365 serves as an excellent hub of connectivity.

 Why consolidation matters to workers and IT

-Take, for example, an average office worker who uses Microsoft Office 365 for email and contacts, another service for audio conferencing and online meetings, yet another product for the office phone system and corresponding directory, and his own mobile phone for business purposes, such as texting and a third directory of contacts.
+Take, for example, an average office worker who uses Microsoft 365 for email and contacts, another service for audio conferencing and online meetings, yet another product for the office phone system and corresponding directory, and his own mobile phone for business purposes, such as texting and a third directory of contacts.
 The redundancies and scattered nature of the patchwork of services is not efficient.

 While working remotely, it becomes even more important to streamline communications—when the in-person option is not available, and you need a smooth system of connecting with internal and external teams.

 For IT, cloud communications offers a powerful solution that eliminates hardware, expensive maintenance calls, and complicated service for users.
 They can connect multiple locations, add users, and enjoy instant product updates all in the cloud.
-Integrating the cloud phone system functionality within the popular Microsoft Office 365 service that many users already rely on means they can weed out stand-alone services and reap the benefits of a consolidated system.
+Integrating the cloud phone system functionality within the popular Microsoft 365 service that many users already rely on means they can weed out stand-alone services and reap the benefits of a consolidated system.

-Download the eBook, “Using Microsoft Office 365 with a cloud communications system” for use cases, stats, and reasons why you should streamline your communications.
+Download the eBook, “Using Microsoft 365 with a cloud communications system” for use cases, stats, and reasons why you should streamline your communications.